TrustInSoft/demos/README.md

 ## [General demo of TrustInSoft Analyzer: A buffer overflow and an integer overflow, not found by tests, but found by the analyzer](new-demo/README.md)

-In this demo you'll see that undefined behaviors are subtle bugs that are often not detected by unit tests, and, to the contrary that the TrustInSoft Analyzer finds all Undefined Behaviors deterministically.
+In this demo you'll see that undefined behaviors are subtle bugs that are often not detected by functional tests, and, to the contrary that the TrustInSoft Analyzer finds all Undefined Behaviors deterministically.

 ## [Target awareness](target-awareness/README.md)